 They drove up the West Side Highway with their windows open and the radio blaring.
 People were jogging together along the Hudson River.
 Others were walking dogs.
 A helicopter landed just as they were driving by.
-There were cars everywhere and lime green taxi cabs.
+There were cars everywhere and lime-green-colored taxi cabs.

-“I thought the cabs are supposed to be yellow,” Julia said.
+“I thought the cabs were supposed to be yellow,” Julia said.
 “And I can’t believe people don’t use Lyft or Uber!”

 “Oh, man, we’ll never find parking.”
 Ali goaned.

 “Just pull into a parking garage,” Julia suggested.
 “It costs like $30 for the day, but my cousin said that’s the best thing to do.
 She’s lived here for years and knows what she’s talking about.”